 STEP 1 - First, make the sauce.
 Add the oregano, garlic, and salted capers to a small bowl, then combine them with 2 tablespoons of olive oil, the zest, and the juice of ½ a lemon.
 Sprinkle some ground pepper over the mixture to season it.

 STEP 2 - Put your sauce to the side, then turn to the grill.
 Marinade the shrimp lightly by coating them with 2 tablespoons of olive oil and some salt and pepper.
-Skewer the shrimp on metal rods to ensure they cook properly, then put them on your grill rack.
+Skewer the shrimp on metal rods to ensure they cook properly, then put them on your post mount grill rack.
 They should only take 3-4 minutes to cook.

 STEP 3 - Once the shrimp are golden brown, with slight char marks, take the skewers off the grill, remove them from the skewers and place them on a large plate.
 Use a metal spoon to whisk your sauce together again, then pour it over the top of the cooked shrimp.

 - 4 servings

 - 1 tsp. chipotle powder or sweet paprika

 - 1 whole mango, diced into ¼” pieces